T2 road (Zambia): Lusaka Province

-Next, the T2 leaves Chibombo District, Central Province and enters Lusaka, Zambia's Capital City, in the Province of the same name.
+Next, the T2 leaves Chibombo District, Central Province and enters Lusaka, Zambia's Capital City, in the Lusaka Province.
 It enters just before the National Heroes Stadium (at the suburb of Kabangwe).
-At the roundabout at the northern end of the City Centre, the T2 Route meets the T4 Route (Great East Road) from Chongwe and Chipata (and the republics of Malawi & Mozambique) and the M9 Road from Mumbwa and Mongu.
-This junction of the Great Roads of Zambia marks the end of the T2 being known as the Tanzam Highway.
+At the roundabout at the northern end of the city centre, the T2 route meets the western terminus of the T4 road (Great East Road) from Chongwe and Chipata (and the republics of Malawi & Mozambique) and the eastern teminus of the M9 road from Mumbwa and Mongu.
+This junction of the Great Roads of Zambia marks the end of the T2 being known as the Tanzam Highway and the Great North Road.